weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 Second, in the parallel enumeration found in `KeyExpansion` we see that `k2` is drawn from the sequence ```drop`{max m 3 - 3}```.
-The `max m 3` expression guaruntees that after subtracting `3` the result is non-negative.
+The `max m 3` expression guarantees that after subtracting `3` the result is non-negative.
 Note that the value `k2` is ignored in the `tmp` function when `m != 4` and that `max m 3 - 3` is equivalent to `m - 3` when `m == 4`.